 The chat support was included so users can directly message the contact center, which reduces the frustration of getting Technical Support.

 The transfer page can be accessed using the transfer icon.
 This page consists of of standard transactions, including wire transfers and Zelle.

 The transaction history and transfer settings can also be accessed in one location.

 The mobile deposit page can be accessed using the Deposit icon in the middle of the menu.
 In addition, this page was redesigned to include important user references such as deposit history and FAQs.

 This page contains essential information, including transaction history, recurring payments, and payee directory.
 Adding and editing payees are also easy to find since it is all in one page.

 I designed the “more” icon on the menu to show additional products and services.
 These include a branch locator, online banking services, and a promotions section.

-As this was my first app redesign project, I learned a lot in the process.
-First, I learned how to tailor designs based on an existing company branding.
-Second, having a user-centered approach enabled me to create additional features.
-For example, I added a section called “Business Services”.
-This feature offers a variety of options that provide solutions for business owners.
-This addition makes the design more tailored and thoughtfully created for the users.
+Since this is my first redesign project, I learned a lot in the process.
+First, I learned how to tailor designs based on existing company branding.
+Second, having a user-centered approach enabled me to create additional features that were not catered on the original designs.
+For example, I added a section called “Business Services.”
+Adding this feature makes the design more purposefully tailored and thoughtfully created for the users.

 Due to time constraints, I wasn’t able to test this project’s prototype.
 If given more time, I would love to get user feedback to understand further how to improve the application.

 Overall, I am incredibly proud of the results.
 Creating designs for a financial institution was a fun and exciting UX/UI design challenge, and I am extremely pleased with how it turned out.